Disclaimer: Don't own them, well, I'll take Miranda, the Goddess of love.

 "Why do you keep insulting Ron?"
 Harry asked.
 "He's been a good friend."

 "Really?
 A good friend?
-He has single handedly; well he, his sister and that silver-bearded manipulator have kept you from achieving your soul mate and your potential, but we'll get back to them in a while," Miranda said.
-"Now fourth year; ah yes, the Triwizard tournament.
+He has single handedly - well he, his sister and that silver-bearded manipulator - kept you from achieving your soul mate and your potential, but we'll get back to them in a while," Miranda said.
+"Now, fourth year; ah, yes, the Triwizard tournament.
 I celebrated for hours when that 'friend'," Miranda's voice dripped in sarcasm at the word, "left you.
-Finally I had you two together.
+Finally, I had you two together.
 How many hours did you spend together during that time?
-But this time I blame you Hermione.
+But this time I blame you, Hermione.
 You pushed Harry too much into the Library.
 If you had just spent a little more social time with him, he would have got his mind off of that Cho person and onto you…AAARRGGGGHHHH" Miranda hands had reached up to her hair before she regained her composure.
 "Then there was the Yule Ball.
 I am not even going to comment on that one.
-But I bet you feel foolish now in not asking Hermione don't you Harry."
+But I bet you feel foolish now in not asking Hermione, don't you, Harry?"